nshkrdotcom/perimeter/docs/PERIMETER_gem_0010.md

 1.  **Simple Function & Pattern Matching:** The simplest solution.
 If you have a small, fixed set of known inputs, use multi-clause functions.
 This is the least expressive and often the best choice.
 2.  **Higher-Order Functions:** If you need to customize behavior, passing an anonymous function as an argument is a simple and powerful strategy.
 3.  **Behaviours:** When you need to define a contract with multiple, related functions (polymorphism over **behavior**), use a `behaviour`.
-4.  **`Perimeter` Contracts:** When you need to enforce a contract on the **shape and content of data** (a map or struct), especially at a system boundary, use `Perimeter`.
+4.  **`Perimeter` Contracts:** When you need to enforce a contract on the **shape and content of data** (a map or struct), especially at a system perimeter, use `Perimeter`.
 It is more expressive than a simple function but more focused than a `protocol`.
 5.  **Protocols:** When you need polymorphism that dispatches on the built-in **data type** (e.g., making something work for `list`, `map`, and `integer`), use a `protocol`.
 6.  **Processes:** When your problem is inherently **stateful and concurrent**, model it with a process.

 `Perimeter`'s sweet spot is at **level 4**.
-It provides a formal, reusable way to define and enforce contracts on data structures, which is a problem that frequently occurs at the boundaries of large systems.
+It provides a formal, reusable way to define and enforce contracts on data structures, which is a problem that frequently occurs at the perimeters of large systems.

 ---